kazuki01234/voting-blockchain-app/README.md

 - **Block-Based Storage**: Valid votes are grouped into blocks and linked via cryptographic hashes.
 - **Tamper Detection**: The chain can be validated to detect any alteration in the vote history.
 - **Simple UI**: React-based frontend allows users to generate key pairs, sign votes, and view blockchain data.
+- **One Vote Per Public Key**: Ensures each voter can cast only a single vote.

 ## Technologies